 - As a result of the Fund’s ability to accept micro-donations, many people will be able to make donations in even the smallest amounts.

 - The Fund will enhance capabilities for disaster management and promote research on citizen protection.

 According to section 3 of the Indian Trust Act of 1882, a trust is the transfer of property from one person (the settlor) to another (the trustee), who controls the property for the benefit of another (the beneficiary).

 In India, there are two different kinds of trusts: private trusts and public trusts.

 |Prime Minister Street Vendor’s AtmaNirbhar Nidhi (PM SVANidhi)||Sahakar Mitra Scheme||SVAMITVA Scheme (Survey of Villages and Mapping with Improvised Technology in Village Areas)|

 PM CARES Fund Objectives

 Keeping in mind the need to provide relief to the affected in emergent situations of Coronavirus COVID-19, a public charitable trust under the name of PM CARES Fund has been set up.
-The PM CARES is a dedicated national fund created to combat the dreadful contingencies like COVID-19 pandemic in India.
+The PM CARES is a dedicated national fund created to combat dreadful contingencies like the COVID-19 pandemic in India.
 The primary objective of this fund is to deal with forthcoming emergencies or distress situations.

-Objectives Of PM CARES Fund:
+Objectives of PM CARES Fund:

 - To undertake and support relief or assistance of any kind relating to a public health emergency or any other kind of emergency, calamity or distress, either man-made or natural, including the creation or upkeep of healthcare or pharmaceutical facilities, other necessary infrastructure, funding relevant research or any other type of support.